Australia's online dating industry adopts code of conduct to keep users safer

 “Bumble puts women’s experiences at the center of our mission to create a world where all relationships are healthy and equitable, and safety has been central to our mission from day one,” Bumble added.

+Grindr said Wednesday in a statement it was “honored to participate in the development of the code and shares the Australian government’s commitment to online safety.”

-The other platforms that signed up to the code did not immediately respond to request for comment on Tuesday.
+The other platforms that signed up to the code did not immediately respond to requests for comment.
 All helped design the code.

 Platforms that have not signed up include Happn, Coffee Meets Bagel and Feeld.